adamdice5454/homelab-projects/Powershell-Creating Active Directory Users Via Scripting/README.md

 ### OVERVIEW

-In this lab, I will use Powershell scripting to create users and assign them to a unit in the Active Directory environment.
-The code will be written on Visual Studio Code, and Oracle VirtualBox will be virtualized the Windows Server with AD DS environment.
+In this lab, I will use Powershell scripting to create users and assign them to an organizational unit in the Active Directory environment.
+The code will be written on Visual Studio Code, and Oracle VirtualBox will be virtualizing Windows Server with AD DS environment.

 ### STEPS